 ALLOTMENTS

-There are 52 allotment sites, which are supported by the independent Bromley Allotment and Leisure Garden Federation (BALGF) and the Bromley Leisure Gardens and Allotments Consultative Panel which includes Councillors, idverde UK Managers and members of BALGF.
+- There are 51 allotment sites, which are supported by the independent not-for-profit ‘umbrella’ organisation Bromley Allotments and Leisure Garden Limited (BALGL) and the Bromley Leisure Gardens and Allotments Consultative Panel which includes Councillors, idverde UK Managers and members of BALGL.

-In 2003 the Bromley allotments service was awarded the ‘Bledisloe Trophy’, by the National Allotment Association, for its outstanding contribution for the furtherance of allotments in the UK.
+- In 2003 the Bromley allotments service was awarded the ‘Bledisloe Trophy’, by the National Allotment Association, for its outstanding contribution for the furtherance of allotments in the UK.
 The Bromley model was used as an exemplar in the central government publication ‘Growing in your community:“ a good practice guide for the management of allotments’.
+Most allotment sites in Bromley are let to the individual managing organisations on 20-year leases, expiring in 2039.

-There are allotments in virtually every part of the Borough with almost 3,500 plots.
-Different sites have varying facilities such as, club houses, toilets, car parking, BBQ pits and wildlife and conservation areas.
+- There are allotments in virtually every part of the Borough with almost 3,500 plots.
+Different sites have varying facilities such as club houses, toilets, car parking, BBQ pits and wildlife and conservation areas.
 It’s not just about vegetables – a few sites have vines for wine production, whilst others have bee hives for making honey.
 Many plots have lawns and permit cut flower production.
 Do be aware that some popular sites have waiting lists.
-If you are interested in getting an allotment please contact the site directly or via the Bromley Allotment and Leisure Gardens Federation website (www.balgf.org).
+If you are interested in getting an allotment please contact the site directly or via the Bromley Allotment and Leisure Gardens website (balgf.org) where the Borough map enables you to send enquiries to individual sites.

-idverde oversee this management and provide guidance, expert knowledge and support to all associations as well as interested members of the public.
+- idverde oversee the management of sites and provide guidance, expert knowledge and support to all managing organisations as well as interested members of the public.

 Public information